Grey Hair? 9 Toxic Ingredients in Your Hair Dyes To Avoid

 “Similar to SLS, APEs clean your hair almost too well, stripping it of its protective oils in the process,” Mahalli says.
 “APEs are also hormone disruptors which means that they have the potential to have a negative effect on your optimal body functioning.”

-Many high end hair salons now also offer safer healthier alternatives.
+Many high-end hair salons now also offer safer alternatives free from potentially harmful chemicals.
 Make sure to check with your color stylist to check the ingredients in the hair color if you are allergic to any of these harmful chemicals.

 3 Safe Hair Dye Brands